corpus-synodalium/scripts/code/scripts/database/README.md

 - There are other **unicode** characters that appear in the database, such as foreign characters or cross sign.
 I have left them untouched.

+- For an example of the JSON file, see the prettified version here: https://codebeautify.org/jsonviewer/cbdc2338